napari/napari/docs/CORE_DEV_GUIDE.md

 original contributor may have moved on.

 Therefore, *do not merge a code change unless you understand it*.
-Ask for help freely: we have a long history of consulting community members, or even external developers, for added insight where needed, and see this as a great learning opportunity.
+Ask for help freely: we can consult community members, or even external developers, for added insight where needed, and see this as a great learning opportunity.

 While we collectively "own" any patches (and bugs!) that become part of the code base, you are vouching for changes you merge.
 Please take